josh-burton/terra-dart-rest-apis/doc/ServiceApi.md

 final api = TerraRestApi().getServiceApi();
 final BuiltList<String> events = ; // BuiltList<String> | events is the list of transaction event type.
-final String paginationPeriodKey = paginationPeriodKey_example; // String | key is a value returned in PageResponse.next_key to begin querying the next page most efficiently.
+final String paginationPeriodKey = BYTE_ARRAY_DATA_HERE; // String | key is a value returned in PageResponse.next_key to begin querying the next page most efficiently.
 Only one of offset or key should be set. final String paginationPeriodOffset = paginationPeriodOffset_example; // String | offset is a numeric offset that can be used when key is unavailable.
 It is less efficient than using key.
 Only one of offset or key should be set. final String paginationPeriodLimit = paginationPeriodLimit_example; // String | limit is the total number of results to be returned in the result page.
 If left empty it will default to a value to be set by each app. final bool paginationPeriodCountTotal = true; // bool | count_total is set to true  to indicate that the result set should include a count of the total number of items available for pagination in UIs. count_total is only respected when offset is used.
 It is ignored when key is set. final bool paginationPeriodReverse = true; // bool | reverse is set to true if results are to be returned in the descending order.
-Since: cosmos-sdk 0.43 final OrderBy orderBy = ; // OrderBy | - ORDER_BY_UNSPECIFIED: ORDER_BY_UNSPECIFIED specifies an unknown sorting order.
+Since: cosmos-sdk 0.43 final String orderBy = orderBy_example; // String |  - ORDER_BY_UNSPECIFIED: ORDER_BY_UNSPECIFIED specifies an unknown sorting order.
 OrderBy defaults to ASC in this case.  - ORDER_BY_ASC: ORDER_BY_ASC defines ascending order  - ORDER_BY_DESC: ORDER_BY_DESC defines descending order

 try {
     final response = api.getTxsEvent(events, paginationPeriodKey, paginationPeriodOffset, paginationPeriodLimit, paginationPeriodCountTotal, paginationPeriodReverse, orderBy);